-In respect of preferred action before assuming shore-based jobs, both groups of respondents (those working aboard and ashore) share the same attitude.
+Regarding preferred action before assuming shore-based jobs, both groups of respondents (those working aboard and ashore) share the same attitude.
 In both cases, the preferred method of familiarisation is on-the-job training.

 Figure 63 Future developments at the labour market